Green Book (film): Critical response

-Writing for The San Francisco Chronicle, Mick LaSalle praised Ali and Mortensen and said: "...there's something so deeply right about this movie, so true to the time depicted and so welcome in this moment; so light in its touch, so properly respectful of its characters, and so big in its spirit, that the movie acquires a glow.
+Writing for The San Francisco Chronicle, Mick LaSalle praised Ali and Mortensen and said: "...there's something so deeply right about this movie, so true to the time depicted and so welcome in this moment; so light in its touch, so properly respectful of its characters, and so big in its spirit, the movie acquires a glow.
 It achieves that glow slowly, but by the middle and certainly by the end, it's there, the sense of something magical happening, on screen and within the audience."
 Steve Pond of TheWrap wrote, "The movie gets darker as the journey goes further South, and as the myriad indignities and humiliations mount.
 But our investment in the characters rarely flags, thanks to Mortensen and Ali and a director who is interested in cleanly and efficiently delivering a story worth hearing."

 Jazz artist Quincy Jones said to a crowd after a screening: "I had the pleasure of being acquainted with Don Shirley while I was working as an arranger in New York in the '50s, and he was without question one of America's greatest pianists ... as skilled a musician as Leonard Bernstein or Van Cliburn ...
 So it is wonderful that his story is finally being told and celebrated.
 Mahershala, you did an absolutely fantastic job playing him, and I think yours and Viggo's performances will go down as one of the great friendships captured on film."

 Some critics thought Green Book perpetuated racial stereotyping by advancing the white savior narrative in film.
 Salon said the film combines "the white savior trope with the story of a bigot's redemption."
 Peter Farrelly told Entertainment Weekly that he was aware of the white savior trope before filming and sought to avoid it.
-He said he had long discussions with the actors and producers on the point, and believes that it was not advanced by the film, saying it is "about two guys who were complete opposites and found a common ground, and it's not one guy saving the other.
+He said he had long discussions with the actors and producers on the point, and believes it was not advanced by the film, saying it is "about two guys who were complete opposites and found a common ground, and it's not one guy saving the other.
 It's both saving each other and pulling each other into some place where they could bond and form a lifetime friendship."

-New York Times writer Wesley Morris characterized the film as being a "racial reconciliation fantasy", arguing that it represents a specific style of racial storytelling "in which the wheels of interracial friendship are greased by employment, in which prolonged exposure to the black half of the duo enhances the humanity of his white, frequently racist counterpart".
-Writing a positive appreciation in The Hollywood Reporter, Kareem Abdul-Jabbar noted that "filmmakers are history’s interpreters, not its chroniclers."
+New York Times writer Wesley Morris characterized the film as being a "racial reconciliation fantasy", arguing it represents a specific style of racial storytelling "in which the wheels of interracial friendship are greased by employment, in which prolonged exposure to the black half of the duo enhances the humanity of his white, frequently racist counterpart".
+Writing a positive review of the film in The Hollywood Reporter, Kareem Abdul-Jabbar noted "filmmakers are history's interpreters, not its chroniclers."